 Day 1: Arrival in Calhoun

-Our representative will meet you for your orientation in late afternoon or evening at Hiwassee Acres, your starting point for this scenic tour.
+Our representative will meet you for your orientation in late afternoon or evening at Hiwassee Acres, your base for the next two days.
 It’s a peaceful, active getaway, located on 225 acres along the Hiwassee River with secluded hiking trails, a small petting zoo, kayaking, swimming, geocaching, and tranquil spots to relax or read along the river.

 Lodging is in the Hiwassee Acres Nature Lodge, where you will stay in brand-new apartments with queen beds, full kitchens, bathrooms with beautiful tile showers, and wall-mounted flat screen TVs.